Medicinal Plant Lexicon

 Common name

-The purple echinacea is the larger of the two species.
-It grows to be 60 to 180cm high, the pale coneflower only 40-120cm.
-Both species have large oblong-lanceolate, rough, hairy leaves, with the purple-coloured echniceas these are roughly sawn.
-Very characteristic are the large flower heads with their strikingly long, drooping or reflexed ray florets.
-With the purple-coloured echinacea they are 2 to 4cm long and purple, with the pale coneflower they are 4-9cm long, pink or white (Latin "pallida" = pale).
-In the highly curved base of the flower, in both species, are numerous tubular flowers.
-Flowering time is late summer.
+The purple echinacea is the largest of the three species.
+It grows up to 60 to 180 cm in height, while the pale coneflower only reaches 40-120 cm.
+Both species have large, oblong-lanceolate, rough, hairy leaves; in the purple-colored echinaceas, these are roughly serrated.
+Very characteristic are the large flower heads with their strikingly long, drooping, or reflexed ray florets.
+In the purple-colored echinacea, they are 2 to 4 cm long and purple, while in the pale coneflower they are 4-9 cm long, pink or white (Latin "pallida" = pale).
+All three species have numerous tubular flowers on the strongly curved flower base.
+The flowering time is in late summer.

 Medicinally used parts of plants (herbal drug)